supratimdc123/Student-Performance-Prediction/README.md

 # 🎓 Student Performance Prediction

-A machine learning project to predict whether a student will pass or fail based on various academic and demographic features.
+A machine learning project to predict whether a student will pass or fail in mathematics based on various academic features.

 ## 🚀 Overview

-- Trained ML models on student data (study time, failures, internet access, etc.)
+- Trained ML models on student data
 - Built a web app using Flask for user-friendly predictions
 - Useful for early identification of at-risk students